perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 15 - Format String Attack.md

 ./formatstr1 %08x.%08x.%08x.%08x
 ```

-8. To see even more content from the stack, use a Perl or Python script to generate the format paramters
+8. To see even more content from the stack, use a Perl or Python script to generate the format parameters
 ```
+./formatstr1 $(perl -e 'print "%08x." x 40')
+./formatstr1 $()
 ```